PlayQ/unity-uitest-tool/README.md

 About
 ---------------------

 This `Test Tool` simplifies testing of `Unity` games and makes possible to run tests on mobile devices.
 It's based on [NUnit](http://nunit.org) plugin built-in in `Unity`.

 ### Instalation

-Just copy folder `UITestTools` and past wherever you want in `Assets` folder of your project.
+Just copy `UITestTools` folder and past wherever you want in `Assets` folder of your project.

 ### Flow Recorder

-`Flow Recorder` is an Unity Editor extension, which can record user actions and generate test.
+`Flow Recorder` is an Unity Editor extension, which can record user actions and generate code of test.

 To use test recorder navigate to `Window => Ui test tools => Flow recorder`.
 Or press `Ctrl+T`.

 <img src="documentation/images/recorder-interface.png" width="600">

-`Start Record` button - enables recording mode, user's click would be recorded as actions, you can select necessary assertation for this actions.
+* `Start Record` button - enables recording mode, your clicks would be recorded as actions and added to existing action list.
+You can select necessary assertation and edit params for each actions.

-`Stop Record` - disables recording mode.
+* `Stop Record` - disables recording mode.
 All recorded actions are keep safe.

-`Check` - enables mode, in which clicks on ui buttons don't trigger them.
-It useful to record several assertation for interacting ui.
+* `Check` - enables/disables mode, in which clicks on ui buttons don't trigger them.
+Window will be colored green when check mode is enabled.

-`Pause mode` - set time scale to 0 when enabled, useful when it needs to emulate game pause and record things.
+* `Pause mode` - set time scale to 0 when enabled, useful when it needs to emulate game pause and record things.

-`Clean` - deletes all recorded actions.
+* `Clean` - deletes all recorded actions.

-`+` button - added new "empty" user action.
+* `+` button - added new "empty" user action.
 You can select only assertations, which don't require gameobject to proceed to such action.

-`Generate Code and copy` - generate code from recorded user actions.
+* `Generate Code and Copy` - generate code for test from recorded user actions.

+Recorded users actions are visually displayed as a list, each item of list contains next information:

 <img src="documentation/images/action-item.png" width="600">

-Recorded users actions are visually displayed as a list, each item of list contains next information:
-1. `Assertation Type` - there is a drop down menu with a list of assertation types.
+* `Assertation Type` - there is a drop down menu with a list of assertation types.
 Each assertation has its own list of require arguments.
-2. `Description` - add description as a commentary above generated `assertation method`.
+* `Description` - add description as a commentary above generated `assertation method`.
-3. `Path` - path in hierarchy to gameobject user interacts with.
+* `Path` - path in hierarchy to gameobject user interacts with.
-4. `Delay`, `timeOut` - arguments list specific to selected assertation, values of these arguments could be edited by user.
+* `Delay`, `timeOut` - arguments list specific to selected assertation, values of these arguments could be edited by user.
 Arguments could be type of `enum`, `int`, `float`, `bool`, `string`.
-5. `►` - this button applies assertation in runtime.
+* `►` - this button applies assertation in runtime.
-6. `x` - button removes action from list.
+* `x` - button removes action from list.

-User can reorder already recorded actions by drag and drop.
+You can reorder already recorded actions by drag and drop.

 ### How Flow Recorder works

-When user clicks on `GameObject` during in `Unity` playmode `Flow Recorder` takes click coords and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coords to find `GameObject` under click.
+When you clicks on `GameObject` during `Unity` playmode `Flow Recorder` takes click coords and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coords to find `GameObject` under click.
 Then `Flow Recorder` looks through list of all existing `assertations` and checks which `assertation` could be applied to `GameObject`.
-For example, if user clicks on text - all `assertations` that compares text labels would be available.
-Common `assertations`, like `Check Object Enabled` or `check object exists` are available for any `GameObject`.
-By default `Flow Recorder` supports only `Unity UI`, if you want support `GameObjects` that doesn't contain any UI components you have to implement custom `assertation method`.
+For example, if you clicks on text - all `assertations` that compares text labels would be available.
+Common `assertations`, like `Is Enable` or `Is Exist` are available for any `GameObject`.
+By default `Flow Recorder` supports only `Unity UI`, if you want support `GameObjects` that doesn't contain any UI components or use custom `assertations` you have to implement custom `assertation method`.
 Please read below how to [extend](#extending-test-tool) `UI Test Tool`.

 ### Recording a new test

-Launch game in editor, press `start record` button, perform any actions you need in game, then press `stop record` or exit play mode.
-Press `Generate code and copy` - to obtain test code.
-Then you can past generated code to your own test class.
+Launch the game in editor, press `start record` button, perform any actions you need in game, then press `stop record` or exit play mode.
+Press `Generate code and copy` - to obtain code for test.
+Then you can paste generated code to your own test class.

 ### Custom Test Runner

-Is required to perform tests on mobile devices, because build-in unity test runner can perform tests only in editor.
+It is needed to perform tests on mobile devices, because build-in unity test runner can perform tests only in editor.
 To open `Test Runner Window` navigate to `Window => Play Mode Test Runner`.

 <img src="documentation/images/play-mode-testrunner.png" width="600">